tim2167/sparkjava-rest-mlab-frontend/README.md

 * Jackson and Gson to convert data to/from JSON automatically
 * Building a RESTful API (one that "speaks in JSON") using SparkJava

-It does NOT show this in the context of a database, but it could be easily extended to, for example, store the data in a NoSQL database based on JSON such as MongoDB (running, for example, on the free tier of [mlab.com](https://mlab.com/).

 # How is the code in this repo modified from the original